spalathingal/serif-health-takehome/README.md

 ## Objective
 Our customers typically want to know and compare reimbursement rates for healthcare services from specific payers.
 As mentioned earlier, one public data source for reimbursement rates is hospital price transparency files - most hospitals at this point are at least partially compliant publishing their reimbursement rates.
 Unfortunately, those files do not come in a standardized format.

-The objective for this takehome is to write a script that can take the data from a couple of hospital price transparency files, parse them, and transform them to a normalized format we can ingest and leverage in our data warehouse for aggregation, search, and display.
+The objective for this takehome is to write a script that can take the data from a couple of hospital price transparency files, parse them, and transform them to a normalized format we can ingest and leverage in our data warehouse for aggregation, search, and display by our customers.

 ## Inputs
 The input to this takehome are two JSON format hospital price files from different healthcare systems.
-A typical 'price' entity in these files consists of a procedure name, procedure code, procedure code type, gross charge (what is billed to the payer), and reimbursement rate (the mean rate actually paid out under the established contract).
+A typical 'price' entity in these files consists of a procedure name, CPT or DRG code, code type (indicating procedure type which it is), gross charge (what is billed to the payer), and reimbursement rate (the mean rate the payer actually pays the provider under the established contract).

 [Centinela Hospital](https://www.centinelamed.com/261150758_CentinelaHospitalMedicalCenter_standardcharges.json)